Genymotion Desktop includes a Graphical User Interface (launchpad) that allows you to configure, launch, and manage your Virtual Devices.

 - toggle full-screen: Press

 - fit to content: When the virtual device window is resized, black areas appear on the borders.
-Double-click in one of those areas to fit the virtual device window size to its content.

 Generating logs

-1. From Genymotion launchpad, navigate to Troubleshooting and select Generate logs.
+In some cases, notably for assistance purposes, you may need to generate a log archive: 1.
+From Genymotion launchpad, navigate to Troubleshooting and select Generate logs.
 2. Select the path to save the generated archive.
 3. Wait until the archive is generated and click Close.

 To generate logs for a single virtual device, right-click on the device, or click, and select Generate logs.